-The Global Law Alliance does a diverse array of international wildlife protection work, focused on addressing key threats facing wildlife, such as: direct exploitation, habitat conservation, the wildlife trade, poaching, the extinction crisis, and more.
+Across the world, wild animals are at risk due to wildlife trafficking, habitat destruction, deforestation, and other forms of exploitation.
+The Global Law Alliance does a diverse array of international wildlife protection work, focused on addressing key threats facing wild animals, such as: direct exploitation, habitat conservation, the wildlife trade, poaching, the extinction crisis, and more.

-Most recently, the Global Law Alliance filed a Petition under the Pelly Amendment to protect endangered pangolins.
-The Petition asks the U.S. to certify that China’s pangolin trade trade violates the Convention on International Trade in Endangered Species (CITES).
+- The Global Law Alliance filed a Petition under the Pelly Amendment to protect endangered pangolins.
+The Petition asks the U.S. to certify that China’s pangolin trade violates the Convention on International Trade in Endangered Species (CITES).
 Pangolins are the most heavily trafficked mammals in the world.
 These scaly mammals are consumed in China as a luxury meat, and pangolin scales are used in traditional Chinese medicine.
 Despite recent actions by China, legal exemptions and poor enforcement allow continued pangolin trade.

 - Professors Lyman and Fromherz have developed and provide a comprehensive capacity-building program that supports judges, prosecutors, and ministerial officials in strengthening and enforcing wildlife laws around the world.
 The Global Law Alliance conducts trainings across Latin America and Africa for judges, prosecutors, investigators, and enforcement officers, including police, customs, and others that play a role in anti-trafficking efforts.

 - Professor Lyman and Fromherz routinely work with governments and key partners to assess and address gaps in wildlife legislation and ancillary legal tools.
 Recent projects have focused on Angola, Malawi, several countries in West Africa, Bolivia, Peru, and other countries in Latin America.